databrickslabs/jupyterlab-integration/docs/v2/details.md

     - Installs `databrickslabs_jupyterlab`, `ipykernel` and `ipywidgets` on the remote driver
     - Creates the remote kernel specification

-- **-l/--lab:** Safely start Jupyter Lab
+- **-l/--lab:** Safely start JupyterLab

-    while you can start Jupyter Lab via `jupyter lab`, it is recommended to use the wrapper
+    while you can start JupyterLab via `jupyter lab`, it is recommended to use the wrapper

     ```bash
     (db-jlab2)$ dj $PROFILE -l [-i <cluster name>]